ruby-amqp/rubymarchhare.info/articles/exchanges.md

  * Publish it to a different destination
  * Log the event and discard the message

 Returned messages contain information about the exchange they were published to.
-Hot Bunnies associates returned message callbacks with consumers.
+March Hare associates returned message callbacks with consumers.
 To handle returned messages, use `MarchHare::Exchange#on_return`:

 ``` ruby